E-safety - keeping your children safe online

 At home, children may be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.

 We want our website to provide parents/carers/pupils will a range of information to help them keep safe online.
-See also the e-safety websites via link to left of this page.
+See also the e-safety websites via link to right of this page.

 Here are some tips and useful links to help you :